Smart, all-in-one tool for individual measurement tasks

 Storage of up to 32 parameter setups (jobs) in the sensor

-Quick commissioning of calibrated sensors without software installation
+Quick set-up of calibrated sensors without software installation

 Live analysis and monitoring